Code Collaboration using GitHub

 Add the following to your README and commit the change.

-To submit your feature to be incorporated to the master branch, you should submit a `Pull Request`.
+To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.

 $ git add README.md $ git commit -m "add collaboration instructions to readme"